 The valley has various peaks and passes, which make it a top tourist destination for travellers.
 Chapursan Valley’s remoteness sees very few visitors.
 Still, the valley’s exceptional beauty makes it a hiking and trekking paradise, offering endless opportunities for exploration and to experience the renowned Wakhi hospitality and culture.

-Beyond Zuwood Khoon in Chapursan Valley is the mystical and holy Baba Ghundi Ziarat, a shrine to a Sufi saint who is said to have miraculous powers and is a popular pilgrimage site.
+Beyond Zuwood Khoon in Chapursan Valley lies the mystical and holy Baba Ghundi Ziarat, a shrine to a Sufi saint known for his miraculous powers and popularity as a pilgrimage site.

-The two-day Baba Ghundi Festival is celebrated every year in the Chipursan Upper Hunza Valley near the Pak-Afghan border.
-The festival is held at the shrine of Baba Ghundi in Chapursan Valley to pay homage to the Sufi saint.
+Every year, locals celebrate the two-day Baba Ghundi Festival in the Chipursan Upper Hunza Valley near the Pak-Afghan border.
+They hold the festival at the shrine of Baba Ghundi in Chapursan Valley to pay homage to the Sufi saint.

 If you love peaks and passes, Chapursan Valley is the right place for you.
 Chapursan Valley is also among the top Pakistan’s places of interest for tourism.